PeterCrozier/AirPrint/README.md

 ## Manual Install

-If you have difficulty installing Ruby and/or its dependency you can create the required files manually.
+If you don't have Ruby installed and don't want to install Ruby or have difficulty installing Ruby.

 1. Make sure you have printer sharing enabled for your printer (System Preferences)